xia-lab/MetaboAnalystR/README.md

 The detailed tutorial of the outdated version to perform a comprehensive end-to-end metabolomics data workflow from raw data preprocessing to knowledge-based analysis still works.
 The tutorial is available as a PDF is also available inside the R package as a vignette.

-### MetaboAnalystR 1.0: To demonstrate the functionality, flexibility, and scalability of the MetaboAnalystR v1.0.0 package, three use-cases using two sets of metabolomics data is available [here](https://github.com/jsychong/MetaboAnalystR/tree/master/Supplementary_Material).
+### MetaboAnalystR 1.0:  flexible and reproducible analysis of metabolomics data
+To demonstrate the functionality, flexibility, and scalability of the MetaboAnalystR v1.0.0 package, three use-cases using two sets of metabolomics data is available [here](https://github.com/jsychong/MetaboAnalystR/tree/master/Supplementary_Material).
 In this folder you will find detailed discussions and comparisons with the MetaboAnalyst web-platform.

 ## Tutorials

-For detailed tutorials on how to use MetaboAnalystR 3.0, please refer to the R package vignettes.
-These vignettes include detailed step-by-step workflows with example data for each of the main MetaboAnalytR 3.0 modules, a case-study showcasing the new end-to-end functionality of MetaboAnalystR 3.0.
+For detailed tutorials on how to use MetaboAnalystR 4.0, please refer to the R package vignettes.
+These vignettes include detailed step-by-step workflows with example data for each of the main MetaboAnalytR 4.0 modules, a case-study showcasing the new end-to-end functionality of MetaboAnalystR 4.0.
 The raw data processing workflow has been accelerated and gradually mature.
 Note, the functions below work only if the R package vignettes were built.

 Within R:
 ```R